Tail-GAN: Learning to Simulate Tail Risk Scenarios: Data-driven simulation of financial scenarios

+Our idea is to start with a set of user-defined benchmark trading strategies $\{\varphi^k\}_{k=1, \cdots, K}$ and to guide the training of the scenario generator to learn the properties of the associated loss distributions.
+Focusing on a finite set of trading strategies leads to a dimension reduction, reducing the task to learning $K$ one-dimensional distributions.

+We then exploit the joint elicitability property of Value-at-Risk (VaR) and Expected Shortfall (ES) to design a training criterion sensitive to tail risk measures of these loss distributions.
+This results in a GAN architecture which is capable of learning to simulate price scenarios which preserve tail risk characteristics for the set of benchmark trading strategies.
+We study various theoretical properties of the proposed algorithm, and assess its performance through detailed numerical experiments on synthetic data and market data.

+\paragraph{\bf Theoretical contributions.} On the theoretical side, we establish a universal approximation result {\it in the distributional sense}: given any target loss distribution and any (spectral) risk measure, there exists a generator network of sufficient size whose output distribution approximates the target distribution with a given accuracy as quantified by the risk measure.
+The proof relies on a semi-discrete optimal transport technique, which may be interesting in its own right.

-From the perspective of applications, our extensive numerical experiments, using synthetic and market data, show that {\TGAN} provides accurate tail risk estimates and is able to capture certain stylized features observed in financial time series, such as heavy tails, and complex temporal and cross-asset dependence patterns.
-Our results also show that including dynamic portfolios in the training set of benchmark portfolios is crucial for learning dynamic features of the underlying time series.
-Last but not least, we show that combining {\TGAN} with Principal Component Analysis (PCA) enables the design of scenario generators that are scalable to a large number of heterogeneous assets.
+\paragraph{\bf Empirical performance.} Our extensive numerical experiments, using both synthetic and market data, show that {\TGAN} provides accurate tail risk estimates and is able to capture key univariate and multivariate statistical properties of financial time series, such as heavy tails, autocorrelation, and cross-asset dependence patterns.
+We show that, by including dynamic trading strategies in the training set of benchmark portfolios, {\TGAN} provides more realistic outputs and a better representation of tail risks than classical GAN methods previously applied to financial time series.
+Last but not least, we illustrate that combining {\TGAN} with Principal Component Analysis (PCA) enables the design of scenario generators scalable to a large number of assets.